-Words are the building blocks of language as a powerful communicative modality.
-My research focuses on a variety of learning strategies that young children use to acquire a sizeable lexicon.
-These strategies involve (statistical) learning mechanisms that help them to cope with visual input, and following their parents' social cues such as gestures to determine the correct referent for a novel word.
-Through experimental research with babies, toddlers, and caregivers, I aim to provide insight in how such language strategies may complement each other.
+I study a variety of learning strategies that young children and adults use to acquire a sizeable lexicon.
+These strategies involve statistical learning mechanisms that help them to cope with visual input, and following social cues such as gestures to determine the correct referent for a novel word.
+Through experimental research with infants, preschoolers, and adults I aim to provide insight in how such language strategies may complement each other.
+Using implicit measures such as eye gaze, I investigate language learning even in younger infants.
 The goal of my research is to identify the (nonverbal) factors that facilitate word learning in children between ages 0-4, and use this knowledge to develop a better understanding of word learning mechanisms in general.
-Ultimately, my research could contribute to the development of educationally responsible materials to improve word learning in preschoolers, minimizing the risk of them falling behind in school at a later age.
+Ultimately, I would like to develop interventions that can boost children's vocabulary development and language skills in the early years, preparing them for school entry, and minimising the risk of them falling behind at a later age.